Sammysouris/neuropsych_site/content/home/info.md

 # Note: a full width section format can be enabled by commenting out the `title` and `subtitle` with a `#`.
 title = "## **Marietta Papadatou-Pastou Group**"
-subtitle = "We are housed at the `Biomedical Research Foundation, Academy of Athens`, Athens, Greece"

 [design]